 An art and crafts village located in Madhapur, Shilparamam was founded in 1992 sprawling over 65 acres of land.
 To get in acquaintance with a beautiful ethnicity, a visit to Shilparamam is an ideal move.
 The village has a beautiful lake where visitors can enjoy boating.
 There are hundreds of stalls that sell sarees and textiles of different states like Kanjeevara, Dharmavaram, Tanjavur, Madurai, Kashmir etc. The art forms are sold directly by the artisans.

 There are two courtyards, southern and eastern; adorned with palaces, Grand Khilwat (the Darbar Hall), fountains and gardens.
 The Southern Courtyard is the oldest part of the palace and has four palaces named Afzal Mahal, Tahniyat Mahal, Mahtab Mahal and Aftab Mahal.
 While on the North Courtyard Bara Imam is placed.
 The Mughal domes and arches reflect Persian elements as well.
 Originally it covered 45 acres, but only 12 acres remain today.
-The Palace is an ideal specimen of a brilliant architecture carved with perfection.
+The Palace is an ideal specimen of brilliant architecture carved with perfection.

 Built upon a hillock called Naubath Pahad, sprawling over 13 acres of land, Birla Temple is one of the most important Hindu temples of India.
 It was constructed in 1976 by Swami Ranganathananda of Ramakrishna Mission.

 This Birla temple of Hyderabad is a beautiful mesh of Utkala, Rajasthani and Dravidian architecture; 2000 tons of pure white marble was used to build this temple.
 The main deity is of Lord Venkateshwara is 11ft tall with a carved lotus that forms an umbrella for the deity.
-Bells were not added here, as Swami Ranganathananda wanted the ambience to be conducive for meditation.
+Bells were not added here, as Swami Ranganathananda wanted the ambiance to be conducive for meditation.

 The three arched façades have been carved out from a single piece of granite and more than 8000 workers were employed to build the mosque.
 The mosque is 75 feet tall with a width of 220 feet.
 The roof of the main hall is supported by fifteen arches, five on each of the three sides.